nuxeo/nuxeo-bench-site/content/11b-documents.md

 Unsurprisingly, you can start with the default settings, but the more the volume grows, the more you need to adjust the application settings to optimize for the workload you want to handle and to avoid adding more hardware unless absolutely necessary.

-Here are some examples of the parameters we adjusted
+Here are some examples of the parameters we adjusted:
 - WebUI & Enrichers
   - disabled some enrichers that can ot scale with volume and are not needed in most cases
     - i.e. checking if each folder has children to display the "+"